Skip to main content

 • between 0 and 5 points for the other mandatory criteria and the additional criteria.

-The teacher receives one of the following four descriptive grades, depending on the total number of points:
+An appraisal ends with one of the following four descriptive grades (referred to as an overall statement), depending on the total number of points:

 • Outstanding: at least 90% of the maximum number of points;